How trial-to-trial learning shapes mappings in the mental lexicon: Modelling Lexical Decision with Linear Discriminative Learning: Modeling lexical decision making

 These two semantic measures are complemented with two measures that evaluate the predicted form vectors generated in the ``feedback loop''.
 Recall that the feedback loop uses the production mapping $\mathbf{G}$ to project a stimulus' predicted semantic vector $\hat{\mathbf{s}}_t$ back into the form space, resulting in the predicted form vector $\hat{\mathbf{c}}$. \textbf{ C-Precision} measures how well the predicted form vector $\hat{\mathbf{c}}_t$ matches the original form vector $\mathbf{c}_t$, and is defined as the correlation between the two:

 With this measure, we probe whether the meaning that is understood maps back properly onto the corresponding form.
-We also evaluated the quality of $\hat{\mathbf{c}}$ with a second measure, \textbf{L1Chat}, the L1-norm of the predicted form vector:
+We also evaluated the quality of $\hat{\mathbf{c}}$ with a second measure, \textbf{Cue Activation Diversity}, the L1-norm of the predicted form vector:

-with $n$ the length of \chat.
-This measure quantifies the uncertainty in the predicted form vector \chat \, \citep[similar to the activation diversity measure used in][]{milin2017discrimination}.
-If \texttt{L1Chat} is large, there is a lot of support for many cues, either in a relatively distributed fashion across many cues, or centered on a few, highly supported cues.